alihassan18/libonomy-documentation/docs/Guide/Validators/run-a-validator.md

 ### Create Your Validator

 You need to have validator public key in order to create a validator which you get when you setup a mainnet node.
-In order to view your public key you can run
+In order to view your public key you can run:

 ```bash
 cuspd aphelion show-validator
 ```

-You can carry out following steps in order to create a validator
+You can carry out following steps in order to create a validator.

 :::info
 LBY denomination is flby where 1 LBY = 1 \* 10^6 flby